TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Implementation Computational Analysis

 \subsubsection{Evaluation of Deep Topological Autoencoders}

-We also considered Topological Auto-Encoders (TopoAE) \citep{topoae} and Regularized TDA (RTD) \citep{rtd} for our manifold embedding.
+We also considered Topological Auto-Encoders (TopoAE) \citep{topoae} and Representation Topological Divergence (RTD) \citep{rtd} for our manifold embedding.
 While these methods are powerful for preserving global topology, we chose UMAP for computational efficiency, domain suitability, and alignment with coreset selection goals.

 \paragraph{Computational cost and empirical validation.} \sys aims to be a lightweight, training-free method applicable to frozen features, a requirement UMAP fits perfectly.
 In contrast, training a topological autoencoder is computationally prohibitive for preprocessing; training RTD on CIFAR-100 takes $\sim$8 hours compared to UMAP's $\sim$22 seconds, representing a speedup of $> 1000 \times$ (see \cref{tab:topo_ae_latency}).
 To empirically validate our choice, we trained both TopoAE and RTD models on CIFAR-10/100 and used their embeddings as a replacement for UMAP in our pipeline.
 As shown in \cref{tab:topo_ae_acc}, UMAP consistently yields superior or comparable accuracy without this massive training overhead.